sorcererofcoding1212/payzap/README.md

   P2P transfers and payment requests are processed with real-time status updates and notifications.

+- **Email Verification Enforcement**
+  Newly registered users must verify their email address before accessing wallet features.
+The application enforces this restriction to prevent unverified accounts from sending, receiving, or requesting money.

 - **Interactive Dashboard & Analytics**
   Users can view transaction history, analytics, and charts through an interactive dashboard with real-time notifications.